How To Transfer a Car Title in South Carolina

 Blythewood, SC 29016-0038

-5. Request for a new plate.
+5. Request a new plate

 During title transfer, your seller can’t leave their license plates with you.
 As transactions are completed, the seller takes off the license plates from the vehicle because these plates bear the seller's name and are, therefore, still tied to his identity.